nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 In the plugin track a number of events to notify the Dynamics 365 service:

 - Create product.
-- Changing a product (increasing the quantity, add image, etc.).
+- Changing a product (increasing the quantity, adding images, etc.).

 ## Orders sync